 Of course while Tesla and the Powerwall are big names in home energy storage, they’re certainly not the only players on the field.
-One of the big stories the week of the Powerwall 2’s launch pointed out that Tesla’s shiny new battery had already been beaten on price by a competitor – an Australian made battery called the Ampetus “Super” Lithium.
-Based on SolarQuotes’ solar battery comparison table, the Ampetus, a $2300, 3kWh battery has the lowest cost per warranted kWh of all the batteries currently on the market, at 19c.
-Tesla’s Powerwall 2 is a close second at 23c per warranted kWh.
+One big story in the week of the Powerwall 2’s launch even called out Tesla’s shiny new battery on already being beaten on price by a competitor – an Australian made battery called the Ampetus “Super” Lithium.
+Based on SolarQuotes’ solar battery comparison table the Ampetus, a $2300, 3kWh battery, has a cost per warranted kWh of at 19c – the lowest all batteries currently on the market.
+Tesla’s Powerwall 2 claims a close second at 23c per warranted kWh.

-Another key advantage to the Powerwall 2 over the original (or even over its competitors) is its integration with the Tesla app.
-While the app was originally designed just for Tesla’s electric vehicles, it was recently updated with the capacity to connect to Powerwall 2 modules.
-The app lets Powerwall owners monitor their home energy system from afar, while also allowing input such as setting a minimum energy reserve in case of a grid outage.
+The Powerwall 2 has added another little advantage over its predecessor (or even its competitors) with its integration into the Tesla app.
+While the app was originally designed for Tesla’s electric vehicles, it was recently updated with the capacity to connect to Powerwall 2 modules.
+The app lets Powerwall owners monitor their home energy system from afar, though input is restricted to small tweaks such as setting a minimum energy reserve in case of a grid outage.
 “It’s really good that you can see what’s happening any time,” Brendan said.
 “And I will check it multiple times a day.”

-While solar panels alone can provide some offset on a household’s electricity bill by selling back to the grid in times of excess, Australian feed-in tariffs are disappointingly low.
+While solar panels alone can offset some of a household’s electricity bill by selling back to the grid in times of excess, Australian feed-in tariffs have recently dropped too low to provide any real financial incentive.
 With the end of government incentives such as NSW’s Solar Bonus Scheme or the Queensland scheme that awarded a premium tariff of 44c/kWh, solar owners are being paid pennies for their excess power.
 Brendan is getting only 5.5c/kWh from the energy he feeds back into the grid, though it’s set to rise to 11.3c from July 1st.

-Nick also integrated his battery with Reposit Power’s GridCredits system — whereby energy stored in your battery is sold to the grid during price spikes driven by peak demand, at prices of up to $1/kWh.
+Nick also integrated his battery with Reposit Power’s GridCredits system – where energy stored in your battery is sold to the grid during price spikes driven by peak demand, at premium prices of up to $1/kWh.
 The earnings from these peak events are given back to Reposit customers as ‘GridCredits’, which provide a discount off their electricity bill.
-Brendan hasn’t included any extras like this yet, but says that he is “currently looking at Reposit Power as a possibility.”
+Brendan hasn’t included any extras like this in his set up yet, but says that he is “currently looking at Reposit Power as a possibility.”

 With the fully installed cost of Brendan’s Powerwall 2 sitting at $10,917, Brendan is confident in his investment.
 “The payback time I have calculated is around 7 years,” he told Gizmodo.
 “But as energy prices rise this may lessen.”

-For Brendan, however, the incentive isn’t just financial.
-As much as he wants to save money, he’s also a supporter of Tesla’s sustainable energy mission.
+Yet as happy as Brendan is with his investment, the incentive isn’t just financial.
+As much as he wants to save money, he’s also a big supporter of Tesla’s sustainable energy mission.
 “My motivation is to get my electricity bill as close to $0 as possible, and for the good of the environment, which is why I chose Powerwall.”